tenbonks/gravBALL/README.md

     6. repeated step 2, but got a score of 7.
     7. reloaded page
     8. The start screen displays "High Score: 7", also opened developer tools and checked under local storage and "highScore" was set to "7".

+6. I expect the canvas to not register key input if I've clicked outside of the canvas element
+    1. Load the page.
+    2. click inside the canvas to start the game.
+    3. click outside of the canvas once the game has started.
+    4. hold down *spacebar*, the ball freely bounces which means key input isn't being registered
+    5. This verifies it is functioning as as expected.

 ---